Profile Picture

 I am a Ph.D. student and research assistant in the CUGAME Lab at Clemson University's School of Computing, where I work under the supervision of Dr. Guo Freeman.

-(1) How VR's spatial computing environment can address 2D screen-based "attention monopolization", a phenomenon where traditional software competes for limited display space through designs that prioritize exclusive attention capture and prolonged user engagement.
-I investigate how VR's volumetric display space can diversify software design criteria beyond conventional metrics.
+(2) How VR's spatial computing environment can address 2D screen-based "attention monopolization", a phenomenon where traditional software competes for limited display space through designs that prioritize exclusive attention capture and prolonged user engagement.
+I investigate how VR's volumetric display space can diversify software design criteria beyond conventional metrics and facilitate a healthier digital experience.

 Recent News